| Welcome to U-32 Student Services |

 Ellen Cooke | HS Counselor

 Ellen joined U-32 in 1990.
-She is the liaison to the Central Vermont Career Center, 9th Grade Academy, and Faculty Adivosr to Branching Out.
-Her other responsibilities include college and career counseling, individual and group work and she provides support for 9th and 10th grade faculty TA's.
+She is the liaison to the Central Vermont Career Center, 9th Grade Academy, and Faculty Advisor for Branching Out.
+Her other responsibilities include college and career counseling, individual and group work and she provides support for 9th and 10th grade faculty TAs.
 Ellen can be reached at firstname.lastname@example.org.
 To schedule an appointment with Ellen, ellen-cooke.youcanbook.me

 A native of Central Maine, Nate joined the U-32 community after earning his Masters of Science in School Counseling from the University of Vermont.
 Nate earned his Bachelor’s Degree in Sociology and Education at Bowdoin College in Brunswick, Maine.
-He then spent four years in Jackson, Wyoming, working as a literacy aid and whitewater raft guide.
+He then spent four years in Jackson, Wyoming, working as a literacy aide and whitewater raft guide.
 Nate also spent a year in Augusta, Georgia, where he worked as a long-term sub at Burke County High School.
 Nate is extremely excited to aid students in social and emotional growth, help develop a strong and caring community, and explore social justice issues in his school counselor role.
 Nate can be reached at email@example.com.
 To schedule an appointment with Nate, nlovitz.youcanbook.me

 Tracy Martin | Office Manager